 Iodine has been in and out of favor as a nutrient ever since it was isolated by a French chemist in 1811.
 He discovered it in seaweed (kelp) while attempting to make saltpeter to be used in gunpowder.
 In the early 1900s, iodine was a common recommendation of doctors for a myriad of conditions. (ref.
 Dr. John Meyer)

 What we currently know is that the availability of Iodine in our soils or water is sporadic at best and non-existent at worst.
-We also know that Iodine plays important roles in the functioning of the organs Thyroid, Prostate, and Breast.
+We also know that Iodine plays important role in the functioning of the organs Thyroid, Prostate, and Breast.
 In the Thyroid, Iodine has a significant role in the production of the hormones T3 and T 4.
-These hormones are essential for the production of energy in every cell in our body.
+These hormones are essential to produce energy in every cell in our body.
 While the role of iodine in the prostate and in breast tissue is not as well defined, what has been measured is the levels of iodine in healthy vs. unhealthy (poorly functioning) breast and prostate tissue.
 Poorly functioning breast and prostate organs are virtually devoid of iodine whereas healthy tissues reflect good levels of iodine.
-Logically, then, it is important to make sure you get adequate dietary iodine to make sure these organs are able to perform their physiological roles.
+Logically, then, it is important to make sure you get adequate dietary iodine to make sure these organs can perform their physiological roles.

 Here is the problem ...